Contact The Snowbird Helpline Today!

 CALL OUR SNOWBIRD HELPLINE FOR A FREE CONSULTATION

 This is where we come in.
-For over 35 years, Snowbird Accidents has been assisting Canadian Snowbirds and US Snowbirds involved in car accidents and other personal injury accidents across North America.
+For over 35 years, Snowbird Accidents has been assisting Canada Snowbirds involved in car accidents and other personal injury accidents across North America.
 Very few lawyers and attorneys understand the complexities of cross-border accidents.
-After a serious Michigan car accident, you will probably need a lawyer in the state where the accident occurred, and in your home province.
+After a serious Michigan car accident, you need the best personal injury lawyers.

 Snowbird Accidents has been helping seriously injured Canadian Snowbirds and US Snowbirds get the treatment and care they need.
 This way, you can recover from your injuries and access fair compensation for your losses.
 We understand it is not only the injured party that may require assistance.
 Loved ones can face significant challenges also.